Installing Base Mounted Spigots into Fibre-Cement: A Step-by-Step Guide

 - Fit the handrail as required by referring to TGD’s ‘Handrail Installation' guide

 Still having trouble with your installation?
 Why not contact us today through our phone number 1300 889 375 and we can gladly solve any issues you have.
 We can swiftly solve any of your problems regarding pool fence installation.
 Need to purchase some base mounted spigots?
-Head on over to our Glass Hardware page!
+Head on over to our Spigots page!